How to Develop an Effective Technology Procurement Strategy

 Assessing Current Technology Landscape

-- Technology Audit: Begin with a comprehensive audit of your current technology assets.
+• Technology Audit: Begin with a comprehensive audit of your current technology assets.
 Identify what systems are in place, how effectively they are being used, and where gaps or redundancies exist.
-This assessment helps in understanding what new technologies are truly needed.
+This assessment helps understand which new technologies are truly needed.

-- Performance Evaluation: Evaluate the performance of existing technology solutions in meeting current business needs.
-It includes reviewing user feedback, system performance metrics, and how well the technology integrates with other tools.
+• Performance Evaluation: Evaluate the performance of existing technology solutions in meeting current business needs.
+It includes reviewing user feedback, system performance metrics, and the technology’s integration with other tools.

 Defining Requirements and Specifications